-Ernst & Young LLP, independent registered public accounting firm, has audited our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018, and the effectiveness of our internal control over financial reporting as of December 31, 2018, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in the registration statement.
+Ernst & Young LLP, independent registered public accounting firm, has audited our consolidated financial statements included in our Annual Report on Form10-K for the year ended December 31, 2021, and the effectiveness of our internal control over financial reporting as of December 31, 2021, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in the registration statement.
 Our financial statements are incorporated by reference in reliance on Ernst & Young LLP's reports, given on their authority as experts in accounting and auditing.

-Deloitte & Touche LLP, an independent auditor, has audited the consolidated financial statements of Buckeye Wind Energy Class B Holdings LLC and Subsidiaries, incorporated by reference in this prospectus by reference from our Annual Report on Form 10-K/A, as stated in their report, which is incorporated herein by reference.
-Such financial statements have been so incorporated by reference in reliance upon the report of Deloitte & Touche LLP, given upon their authority as experts in accounting and auditing.
+The consolidated financial statements of Buckeye Wind Energy Class B Holdings LLC and Subsidiaries as of December 31, 2020 and 2019, and for each of the three years ended December 31, 2020, incorporated by reference in this prospectus from our December 31, 2020 Annual Report on Form 10-K/A, have been audited by Deloitte & Touche LLP, an independent auditor, as stated in their report.
+Such financial statements are incorporated by reference in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

-EKS&H LLLP, an independent auditor, has audited the consolidated financial statements, included in our Annual Report on Form 10-K/A, for the years ended December 31, 2017 and 2016, of MM Solar Parent, LLC and Subsidiaries, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
-Such financial statements have been incorporated by reference in reliance upon the report of EKS&H LLLP, given on their authority as experts in accounting and auditing.
+KPMG LLP, an independent auditor, has audited the consolidated financial statements of SunStrong Capital Holdings, LLC, incorporated by reference in this prospectus from our Annual Report on Form 10-K/A, as stated in their report, which is incorporated herein by reference.
+Such financial statements have been so incorporated by reference in reliance upon the report of KPMG LLP, given upon their authority as experts in accounting and auditing.